 The manual version has the same economy and emissions as the automatic, but there’s a two-wheel drive ‘2.0l TD4 Diesel E-Capability’ model which shaves 10g/km CO2 off the emissions figure.
 We can’t see much point in buying a Land Rover that is engineered to have all the extra capability of four-wheel drive, and then to disconnect this ability.

-Again, like the Jaguar XE, there is much to like about the Discovery Sport.
+Again, like the Jaguar XE, there is much to like about the Land Rover Discovery Sport HSE Luxury.
 It looks good, the interior is functional, it’s spacious, the seven seats are practical, it drives well on the road, and it’s very effective off-road.
 Everyone who came into contact with the vehicle – which, thanks to it being drafted into service for additional wedding transport, was quite a lot – liked it.
 In particular people liked the good visibility that resulted from being high up – thus explaining one of the reasons why SUVs and crossovers are so popular.
 But as with the XE, this would be an even better car if Jaguar Land Rover could make the transmission faster reacting from standstill.
 And although an average fuel economy of 38.8mpg over a week with the car is a vast improvement on Land Rovers from just a few years ago, it’s still not as economical in the real-world as we’d like.
 But overall, for doing most things very well, including having the ability to go almost anywhere (and so giving it a practical advantage over the XE), the Land Rover Discovery Sport is awarded a Green Car Guide rating of 9 out of 10.
+If you are looking for more reviews, similar to our Land Rover Discovery Sport HSE Luxury review above then please browse through the site or go through to our Land Rover Discovery Sport review page.